pavel-blinov/mimic.profile/readme.md

-This code accompanies the paper [Patient Embeddings in Healthcare and Insurance Applications](https://arxiv.org/abs/2107.03913) by Pavel Blinov and Vladimir Kokh.
+This code accompanies the paper <em>Medical Profile Model: Scientific and Practical Applications in Healthcare</em> by Pavel Blinov and Vladimir Kokh.

 Some data preprocessing code is from https://github.com/xueping/MusaNet